qmk/qmk_firmware/docs/faq_debug.md

 ### How long did it take to scan for a keypress?

 When testing performance issues, it can be useful to know the frequency at which the switch matrix is being scanned.
-To enable logging for this scenario, add the following code to your keymaps `config.h`
+To enable logging for this scenario, add the following code to your keymaps `config.h`:

 ```c
 #define DEBUG_MATRIX_SCAN_RATE
 ```

-Example output
+Example output:
 ```
   > matrix scan frequency: 315
   > matrix scan frequency: 313